center-key/hamburger-menu/README.md

 **HamburgerMenu** automatically highlights the selected menu item.

 Turn off automatic highlighting by *either*:
-1. Not loading `hamburger-menu.js` file
+1. Not loading the `hamburger-menu.js` file
-1. Adding the class `disable-auto-highlight` to the `<aside>` tag
+1. Adding the class `disable-auto-highlight` to the `<aside>` element

-A menu item can be highlighted by adding the class `current` to the appropriate `<li>` tag in the HTML or programmatically after the page has been loaded.
+A menu item can be highlighted by adding the class `current` to the appropriate `<li>` element in the HTML or programmatically after the page has been loaded.

 Examples of highlighting the menu item for "**Page 2**":